 Activities & Benefits

 Gain a valuable head start on your future as you explore careers in medicine and health care!

-When you enroll in NYLF Advanced Medicine, you will:
+When you enroll in NYLF Advanced Medicine & Health Care, you will:

 - Explore a variety of health care professions through the program’s exciting, hands-on, interactive curriculum, small group activities with your peers and true-to-life medical workshops.

 - Enhance your scholastic credentials as you prepare for the college application process.

 - Experience the life and culture of a college student as you reside throughout the program on a prominent college campus.

 - Take a guided site visit to a medical school, and meet and interact with current medical students and college admissions representatives.

 - Discover the skills and education needed to be successful as a health care provider.

 By completing this program, you are also eligible for college credit from George Mason University.